-- Center for Leadership in Disability, translating research into sustainable community practices that contribute to independent, self-determined, inclusive and productive lives for people with disabilities and their families.
+- Center for Leadership in Disability, translating research into sustainable community practices that contribute to independent, self-determined, inclusive and productive lives for people with disabilities and their families

-- Prevent Child Abuse Georgia, focused on changing the way the nation thinks about prevention, focusing on community activities and public policies that prioritize prevention right from the start to make sure child abuse and neglect never occur.
+- National Center for Sexual Violence Prevention, a national center striving to prevent sexual violence and interrelated behaviors through research, evidence-based interventions, community-relevant tools, and public health education.
+Prevent Child Abuse Georgia, focused on changing the way the nation thinks about prevention, focusing on community activities and public policies that prioritize prevention right from the start to make sure child abuse and neglect never occur.